Kryptor is free and open source file encryption software for Windows, Linux, and macOS.

 Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn, and Christian Winnerlein for designing BLAKE2.

-If you would like to support the project and help me afford the website domain, please consider donating through Paypal, GitHub, Bitcoin, or Monero.
+If you would like to support the project and help me afford the website domain, then please consider donating through Paypal, GitHub, Bitcoin, or Monero.
 Every little helps.
-I'm extremely grateful for all donations.
+I am extremely grateful for all donations.

 GitHub Sponsors: https://github.com/sponsors/samuel-lucas6